Feng Yunshan

-Feng Yunshan (馮雲山 (冯云山, Féng Yúnshān, Fung4 Wan4 Saan1); 1815 – June 10, 1852) was the South King of the Taiping Heavenly Kingdom, a distant cousin and early accomplice of Hong Xiuquan, and an important leader during the Taiping Rebellion against the Qing government.
+Feng Yunshan (馮雲山 (冯云山); 1815 – June 10, 1852) was the South King of the Taiping Heavenly Kingdom, a distant cousin and early accomplice of Hong Xiuquan, and an important leader during the Taiping Rebellion against the Qing government.
 He was one of the first Taipings to be baptized and established the first group of God Worshippers during the 1840s.
 He was killed during the initial stages of the rebellion, prior to the establishment of the Taiping's capital of Tianjing at Nanjing.

 Early life

 Feng Yunshan worked as a village teacher in Heluo Village, Hua county, Guangdong.
 Although educated, he was unable to pass the imperial examinations.
 Like Hong Xiuquan, he was a Hakka, and he was among the first of Hong's converts to Hong's new religion, backlash to which cost him his teaching position.
 Feng, Hong, and two other relatives of Hong left Hua county in April 1844.
 They first traveled to Guangzhou and preached in the outlying areas before heading northwest to White Tiger Village.
 There, Feng and Hong split off and traveled some 250 miles to the southwest to the village of Sigu, Guiping county, Guangxi, where distant relatives of Hong's resided, including two early converts who had returned home.
 In November 1844, Hong returned home without Feng, who remained in the area and continued to preach.